italiangrid/voms-deployment-test/README.md

 These scripts must be executed as root on a clean SL5, SL6 or Debian6 machine with SELINUX and firewall disabled.

-The IGI test CA RPM package must be installed (you can fetch it from [1]).
+The IGI test CA RPM package must be installed.

 ## Clean installation